A new economic model is taking shape

 The Top Bot Operators

 Among individual bot operators, Google still commands 35.5% of all verified bot traffic — but its share dropped 6.2 percentage points QoQ.
-OpenAI is now the #3 bot operator on the entire Internet, at 9.5%, and growing.
+OpenAI is now the #3 bot operator among verified bots, at 9.5%, and growing.

 AI Services Are Now Internet Infrastructure